Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Professional Negligence, Pensions

 This section covers the full scope of litigation arising from injuries sustained outside of a clinical context.
-This includes litigation arising from workplace accidents, motor accidents, abuse claims and industrial disease.
+This includes litigation arising from workplace accidents, motor accidents and abuse claims.
+We have a separate table for industrial disease claims.

-Certain niche areas of international work are also covered by this section, such as injuries and abuse resulting from wars and corporate negligence, although purely travel-related injuries are covered in a separate section entitled Travel: International Personal Injury, within the Travel section of the guide.
+Certain niche areas of international work are also covered by this section, such as injuries and abuse resulting from wars and corporate negligence, although purely travel-related injuries are covered in a separate section within the Travel section of the guide entitled International Personal Injury.

 Related sections: Clinical Negligence, Court of Protection, Insurance, Travel